You Are Children of Light

 But if you bite and devour one another, be careful that you don’t consume one another.

-gentleness, and self-control.
+gentleness, and self-mastery.
 Against such things there is no law.

-If we live by the Spirit, let’s also walk by the Spirit.
+If we live by the Spirit, let’s also act by the Spirit.

 Let’s not become conceited, provoking one another, and envying one another.